ITISFoundation/ti-planning-tool-manual/docs/services/post_processing.md

    they don't trigger an immediate visualization update, since changing them requires re-calculations of the fields and metrics.
 Viewer update can instead be triggered using the ```Update Fields``` Button.

 3. **Slice Viewers** <br/>
-   Here, the individual slices of the volume are shown in each direction.
+   Here, the three orthogonal slice field views are shown.
+They are overlayed on the image-data from which the anatomical model was created.
+Crosshairs on the view indicate the intersections with the other two slices.

 4. **E-Field Envelope** <br/>
-   These graphs show the envelope of the E-Field at the location of the crosshair from (3.) and similarly the field's x, y and z components.
+   These graphs show the transient E-Field at the location of the crosshair from (3.).
+The absolute field magnitude and the x, y and z components are shown.
+The plots show both the high-frequency transient E-field, as well as the low-frequency TI envelope.
-5. **E-Field Envelope** <br/>
+5. **Iso-Surface View** <br/>
-   An interactive 3D model of the current setup.
-The electrode pair's locations are marked in yellow and blue, the target in red and the iso-surface in orange.
+   An interactive 3D model of the current setup: The electrode pair locations are shown in yellow and blue, the target in red and the iso-surface in orange.
 The iso-surface visualizes all voxels with value equal to the strength metric reached within the target.
 6. **Export Buttons** <br/>
-   * ```Add Slicer to Report``` allows to add the six elements of the viewer to the PDF report as they are.
+   * ```Add Slicer to Report``` allows to add the six viewing elements to the PDF report (according to the currently selected slicing positions and viewing angle).
-   * ```Export to S4L``` creates a .cache file of the TI max. modulation amplitude, which can be used in Sim4Life web.
+   * ```Export to S4L``` creates a .cache file of the TI maximum modulation amplitude, which can then be explored in the Sim4Life:web step.

 ## Report